omri24/Another-approach-for-training-NNs/README.md

 In this repository I will depict my attempt to find a replacement for the GD algorithms for handwriting classifying NN.
 Such an algorithm may create a NN that is not as accurate as a NN that was trained using a GD algorithm.
 However, an algorithm like that, will allow us to explain the reasoning behind the decisions of the NN.

 The problem the NN will face will be a handwriting classification problem.
 More specifically, digits identification, using the MNIST dataset.
 However, I will make the “fight” more interesting by significantly shrinking the training dataset.
 The MNIST dataset contains 60,000 training samples.
-I will allow the algorithms to learn from datasets no bigger than 100 samples.The testing samples will be chosen randomly.
+I will allow the algorithms to learn from datasets no bigger than 100 samples.
+The training samples will be chosen randomly.
 The MNIST testing dataset will not be reduced.

 The NN is linear, with no hidden layers.